 Calling all soon-to-be competitors...

 Getting in on the circuit is more than just signing up - you'll need a reliable, well-fit pistol to ensure your competition game is on target.
+With their solid construction, reliable performance, array of customizable options, good triggers, and excellent safeties, you can’t go wrong with a 1911.

 Keep the following in mind when you're venturing out to pick up your trusty 1911 competition pistol.
+And make sure you read to the end for some tips on which 1911 is right for you.

 Know Your League

-First things first - the organization in which you'll choose to compete, as well as the divisions of competition in which you'll participate, will partially dictate your potential 1911 options.
+First things first: The organization in which you'll choose to compete, as well as the divisions of competition in which you'll participate, will partially dictate your potential 1911 options.
 For example, if you opt into the United States Practical Shooting Association (USPSA) or the International Defensive Pistol Association (IDPA) events, you'll need a pistol whose caliber is at least 9mm.
-Do your research on your desired organization, and pick out a pistol that is most prized among its judges and competitors - scoring might be a little different depending on this selection (as well as the general performance of said calibers).
+Do your research on your desired organization and pick out a pistol that is most prized among its judges and competitors.
+Scoring might be a little different depending on this selection (as well as the general performance of said calibers).

 Find the Perfect Fit